 - International student applicants whose primary language is not English must submit a Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English Academic (PTE Academic) examination score report.
-This English proficiency requirement can be waived if the student received an undergraduate or higher level degree at a U.S. college or university. - TOEFL minimum score of 550 is required on the paper-based test, or 80 on the Internet-based test. - IELTS minimum score of 6.5. - · PTE minimum score of 55. - Transcript(s) from colleges and/or universities where the highest degree was earned is/are required to be submitted.
-The transcript(s) is/are required to be evaluated by one of the members of National Association of Credential Evaluation Services (NACES (http://www.naces.org/)) or Association of International Credential Evaluators (AICE (http://aice-eval.org/)) if the student's degree(s) is/are received outside of the U.S. It is advised that students received a course-by-course evaluation that shows a cumulative GPA.
+This English proficiency requirement can be waived if the student received an undergraduate or higher level degree at a U.S. college or university. - TOEFL minimum score of 80 on the Internet-based test or 8 on the Essentials test. - · IELTS minimum score of 6.5. - PTE minimum score of 55. - Transcript(s) from colleges and/or universities where the highest degree was earned is/are required to be submitted.
+The transcript(s) is/are required to be evaluated by one of the members of National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE) if the student's degree(s) is/are received outside of the U.S. It is advised that students received a course-by-course evaluation that shows a cumulative GPA.